Binary program packages of OVITO for Linux, Windows, and macOS can be downloaded from www.ovito.org.

 $HOME/.config/Ovito/LicenseStore.ini.
 Please check if file access permissions are correctly set.
 OVITO Pro requires read/write access to this filesystem path.

-XDG_CONFIG_HOMEto point to some directory other than
+XDG_CONFIG_HOMEto point to some existing directory other than